compastica/GA-ML-DEMO/ML Exercise_DG_Notebook.md

 ## Aside: About R-Markdown
 Coding using R-Markdown allows us to
 1. Write our code in a very readable way and
-2. Post our code directly to the web, graphics and all, with boostrap or whatever formatting you want.
+2. Post our code directly to the web, graphics and all, with boostrap or whatever formatting you want...

 ## About the dataset:
 From the machine learning standpoint, we are trying to predict a supervisors score, based on the scores he receives in the six areas below.